 Year Ended

+December 31, 2023

+Accumulated other comprehensive loss, December 31, 2022 \$ (29,104)

+Other comprehensive income 26,559

+Accumulated other comprehensive loss, December 31, 2023 \$ (2,545)

+Year Ended

 December 31, 2022

-Accumulated other comprehensive gain, December 31, 2021 \$ 7,527
+Accumulated other comprehensive income, December 31, 2021 \$ 7,527

 Other comprehensive loss (36,631)

-Accumulated other comprehensive loss, December 31, 2022 \$ (29,104)
+Accumulated other comprehensive loss.
+December 31, 2022 \$ (29.104)

-Year Ended December 31, 2021

-Accumulated other comprehensive gain, December 31, 2020 \$ 35,594

-Other comprehensive loss (28,067)

-Accumulated other comprehensive gain December 31, 2021 \$ 7,527

 Our GAAP equity changes as the values of our RMBS are marked to market each quarter, among other factors.
-The primary causes of mark to market changes are changes in interest rates and credit spreads.
-During the years ended December 31, 2022 and December 31, 2021, increases in the 10 Year U.S. Treasury rate and widening of credit spreads caused a net unrealized loss on our RMBS in each of those periods, which is recorded in accumulated other comprehensive income (loss).
+The primary causes of mark to market changes are changes in interest rates and nominal spreads.
+During the year ended December 31, 2023, volatility in the 10 Year U.S. Treasury rate and tightening of credit spreads caused a net unrealized gain on our available-for-sale RMBS, which was chiefly driven by the interest and mortgage rate rally that occurred in the fourth quarter of the year and positioning of securities.
+During the year ended December 31, 2022, increases in the 10 Year U.S. Treasury rate and widening of credit spreads caused a net unrealized loss on our available-for-sale RMBS.
+Unrealized gain (loss) on available-for-sale RMBS is recorded in accumulated other comprehensive income (loss).